 - willingness to reflect on their experiences.

-We support the moral development of our pupils to enable them to develop their:
+We support the moral development of students to enable them to develop their:

 - ability to recognise the difference between right and wrong, and to apply this understanding in their own lives and, in so doing, respect the civil and criminal law of England;